iic-jku/gf180mcu-jku-projects/README.md

 ## Build All

-To clone the PDK, build all macros, build the top-level chip, copy its reports, render the GDS and display the OpenROAD GUI, run the following command:
+To clone the PDK, build all macros, build the top-level chip, copy its reports, render its GDS and display it in the OpenROAD GUI, run the following command:

 ```
 make build-all